This document is a slightly modified version of the initial text from 1998 which is available as a pdf version including all pictures.

 • winds in the summer (June-September) blow from NW for more than 3/4 of the time, and it is only during October and in winter up to May that there are between 35% and 45% of winds from the east.

 • the famous “summer winds” in July and August are very clearly shown with over 90% of westerlies.

 These figures explain why sailing from Rome to Alexandria was much easier than the reverse.
-The voyage took between 2 and 3 weeks in the first direction and twice that in the opposite direction.
+The voyage took between 1 and 2 weeks in the first direction and 1 to 2 months in the opposite direction.
 Ships made an average of 2 voyages per year during the fine season from May to September in order to avoid storms (/3/ p 270 and 297).